gchq/Palisade-readers/README.md

 ```
 The writer in the class `SerialisingResponseWriter` and the reader
-implementation in the abstract class `SerialisedDataReader` (plus
+implementation in the abstract class `SerialisedDataReader` provide the
-it's the extended class `HadoopDataReader`) provides the Hadoop
 implementation for the data retrieval.
+The class `HadoopDataReader`
+is the reader implementation for Hadoop.
 In the
 `SerialisingResponseWriter#write` method, these classes are used to
 first retrieve the references to the data plus the rules that will be use for
 filtering.
 This is used to set up a processing stream for the client's request.